FreeCAD/FreeCAD-documentation/wiki/Path_SetupSheet.md

 ## Properties

--    **VertRapid**: Sets the Vertical Rapid Rate in new Tool Controllers.
+-    **VertRapid**   * Sets the Vertical Rapid Rate in new Tool Controllers.
 (Used in post processors that support customizable Rapid rates)

--    **HorizRapid**: Sets the Horizontal Rapid Rate in new Tool Controllers.
+-    **HorizRapid**   * Sets the Horizontal Rapid Rate in new Tool Controllers.
 (Used in post processors that support customizable Rapid rates)

--    **SafeHeightOffset**: The usage of this field depends on SafeHeightExpression (see below)
+-    **SafeHeightOffset**   * The usage of this field depends on SafeHeightExpression (see below)

--    ** SafeHeightExpression**: The result of this expression will be used to set the Safe Height of operations.
+-    ** SafeHeightExpression**   * The result of this expression will be used to set the Safe Height of operations.

--    **ClearanceHeightOffset**: The usage of this field depends on ClearanceHeightExpression (see below)
+-    **ClearanceHeightOffset**   * The usage of this field depends on ClearanceHeightExpression (see below)

--    **ClearanceHeightExpression**: The result of this expression will be used to set the Clearance Height of operations.
+-    **ClearanceHeightExpression**   * The result of this expression will be used to set the Clearance Height of operations.

--    **StartDepthExpression**: The result of this expression will be used to set the StartDepth property of operations.
+-    **StartDepthExpression**   * The result of this expression will be used to set the StartDepth property of operations.

--    ** FinalDepthExpression**: The result of this expression will be used to set the FinalDepth property of operations.
+-    ** FinalDepthExpression**   * The result of this expression will be used to set the FinalDepth property of operations.

--    **StepDownExpression**: The result of this expression will be used to set the StepDown property of operations.
+-    **StepDownExpression**   * The result of this expression will be used to set the StepDown property of operations.

 ## Operation Parameters

-The following are pulled from:
+The following are pulled from   *

 -   OpFinalDepth - The value of the FinalDepth property
 -   OpStartDepth - The value of the FinalDepth property